solidev/ngdataservice/README.md

 # **Github mirror**

-This project is hosted on https://gitlab.com/solidev/ng2datastore Issues, builds and pull(merge) requests are on gitlab side, this repository is read-only.
+This project is hosted on https://gitlab.com/solidev/ng2datastore Issues, builds and pull(merge) requests are on gitlab side, github repository is read-only.